I am pleased to welcome you to the Rivers Middle School and to share with you some thoughts about our dynamic program.

-The Rivers Middle School brings together enthusiastic, caring teachers and a structured and supportive atmosphere in its goal of educating early adolescents.
-With students in grades 6, 7 and 8, the Middle School offers a personal, integrated, and exciting program, creating a community of learners in which young people feel comfortable taking intellectual risks and growing both as students and individuals.
+The Rivers Middle School brings together enthusiastic, caring teachers and a dynamic and collaborative atmosphere in its goal of educating early adolescents.
+With generally 120 students in grades 6, 7, and 8, the Middle School offers a personal, integrated, and exciting program, creating a community of learners in which young people feel comfortable taking intellectual risks and growing both as students and individuals.

-A key to engaging middle schoolers and developing eager learners is making cross-discipline connections and focusing on real-life applications.
+A key to engaging middle schoolers and developing eager learners is making interdisciplinary connections and focusing on real-life applications.
 Thus, students studying scale in pre-algebra work in Latin class on Roman town planning and measure campus buildings to fit them into a scale map of Pompeii.
 From mock trials to writing poetry to building boats, this kind of learning takes on many shapes.
-Early adolescents love to experiment and explore, and they often have vivid imaginations.
+Early adolescents love to experiment and explore with their vivid imaginations.
 The Middle School program taps into these key attributes to maximize each student’s growth.

-In addition to regular nightly work, students are expected to plan and execute long-term projects, many of which culminate in special presentations.
-Several times a year, middle schoolers, parents, and faculty come together for such events as World Cultures Evening, Science Night, Sixth Grade Project Presentations and Portfolio Night – where students present their projects in a forum that turns the tables and makes them the teachers.
+In addition to regular nightly work, Middle School students are expected to plan and execute long-term projects, many of which culminate in special presentations.
+Several times a year, middle schoolers, parents, and faculty come together for special events such as Humanities Night, Sixth Grade Projects, and Science Night – where students present their work in a forum that makes them the teachers.